 While there are funders that encourage collaboration among their grantees, the number that live and breathe these principles in practice is rather small.
 If funders expect to see more collaborative behavior in the field, a good place to start is with themselves.
 It is often said that he who pays the piper calls the tune.
-Armed with these principles, funders are in the unique position to 'be the change that they want to see in the world'.
+Armed with these principles, funders are in the unique position to "be the change that they want to see in the world."

-To begin on the path to "being the change," funders might consider:
+To begin on this path, funders might consider: